bolny/brendonolaneydotcom/src/work/resume.md

 Clir empowers investors and asset managers to maximize performance incentivizing the shift away from fossil fuels by improving the economics of renewable energy projects.
-They do this by combining the industry's largest dataset with powerful software, data and analytics built, designed and supported by decades of renewable energy intelligence.
+They do this by combining the industry’s largest dataset with powerful software, data and analytics built, designed and supported by decades of renewable energy intelligence.